phantie/inventing_a_better_compression_algorithm_for_a_specific_problem/README.md

 [(2,1), (3,1), (4,1), (4,2)]
 ```

-But what how much memory it takes?
+But how much memory does it take?

 ## Sailing to the land of Rusty Crabs